SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 At the end, we will receive 15 results files directly in our /home.

-1) Have a look of the data your going to use in `/data2/formation/TP-advanced-hpc/bwa/fastqDir`
+1) Have a look of the data you are going to use in `/data2/formation/TP-advanced-hpc/bwa/fastqDir`

-The 2 pairs of  individuals are named such as: `CloneX.1.fastq_1` and `CloneX.2.fastq_2`
+The 2 pairs of read files for individual X are named as follows: `CloneX.1.fastq` and `CloneX.2.fastq`

 With `X` for 1 to 15. `X` will be replaced in our script by `SLURM_TASK_ID`